1869 Belgian railway crisis

-The Belgian Railway Crisis was a Franco-Belgian conflict in 1868/1869.
-A French railway company, the Compagnie des chemins de fer de l'Est ("Eastern Railways Company"), wanted to take over two railway lines in eastern Belgium.
-The Belgian government suspected that the French imperial government wanted to acquire indirect influence in Belgium, so it prevented the project.
+The Belgian railway crisis was an international incident between the French Empire and Belgium in 1868 and 1869.
+It concerned the intention of the Compagnie des chemins de fer de l'Est ("Eastern Railways Company"), a French railway company, to take over two railway lines in eastern Belgium.
+The Belgian government suspected that the French imperial government wanted to acquire indirect influence in Belgium, thereby affecting its neutrality, so it prevented the project.

 The conflict caused emotions to run high in both countries and had the potential to escalate into a European crisis or worse.
 France suspected secret interference by the North German Confederation, while Great Britain wanted to stay out of the crisis but also protect Belgium.
 The crisis was resolved by a compromise reached in a Franco-Belgian committee in Paris.
 Due to British pressure, the French emperor Napoleon III gave in and renounced an acquisition.